donvoorhies/oap/README.md

 An "anthology" of (IMO) some snazzy Wordpress-functions that I've come across over time, which I use to optimize my Wordpress-installations.

-The following functions this plugin quietly performs are (for now, as more functions might be added):
+The following functions this plugin quietly performs are (as of v.1.0.0 [RC-1], 01/25/2021):
-- Self-Pingbacks disabled
+- Pingbacks and Self-Pingbacks disabled
-- Remove (unecessary) code and -functions in the header
+- Removed (unecessary) code and -functions in the header
 - Making the RECAPTCHA- and WPCF7-code show and function exclusively on the contact page
 - Links commonly-used jQuery-libs (in Wordpress) to a CDN
+- Adds Alexandre Dieulot’s fascinating “instant.page”-functionality
+- Adds SRI hashes and parameters on relevant URI’s (for obvious security reasons; if and where possible)
 - Removing versions + params (scopes) on URI's
 - Sharpen resized image files (jpeg)
 - Deferring/async js-files